What does this rating mean?

 Small amounts of alcohol can make some people feel relaxed and reduce anxiety, but alcohol consumption can quickly lead to intoxication and harmful effects.

 Many studies have found a link between alcohol consumption and mood.
-In general, people who drink a moderate amount of alcohol have a lower risk of developing depression than people who do not drink at all.
+In general, people who drink a low to moderate amount of alcohol may have a lower risk of developing depression than people who do not drink at all.
 However, this does not mean that alcohol protects against depression.
 People may abstain from alcohol due to other reasons, for example, because they have a chronic illness, and this could explain their increased risk of depression.
 It is also important to remember that these studies have looked at alcohol consumption in the general population, and not just how alcohol effects people who are depressed.

 There have been no scientific studies which have looked at using alcohol as a treatment for depression.